gabrielvincent/LinkedInAuth-Swift/README.md

 }
 ````

-A `UIViewController` will be presented modally containing the `WKWebView` that will handle the authentication flux:
+A `UIViewController` will be presented modally containing the `WKWebView` that will handle the authentication flow:

 ![LinkedIn authentication dialog screenshot](https://i.imgur.com/dWYw7wD.png)